-(Mark One) ☑ QUARTERLY REPOR RT PURSUANT TO SECTION N 13 OR 15(d) OF THE SECUR TTIES EXCHANGE ACT OF 1934 For the q uarterly period ended March 31 , 2022 OR ☐ TRANSITION REPOR RT PURSUANT TO SECTIO N 13 OR 15(d) OF THE SECUR ITIES EXCHANGE ACT OF 1934 I For the transition period from Con nmission File Number: 001-4004 7 omedical Corpo Delaware (State or other jurisc incorporation or orga 230 Constitution Menlo Park, Cali (Address of principal exe anization) Drive Ifornia cutive offices) rant's telephone number, including area co (650) 433-3000 46-3122255 (I.R.S.
-Employer Identification No.) 94025 (Zip Code) Securities registered pursuant to S ection 12(b) of the Act: Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0 0.0001 par value per share TLIS The Nasdaq Stock Market LLC .5(d) of the Securities Exchange Act of 1934 during the precede subject to such filing requirements for the past 90 days.
-Yes cally every Interactive Data File requi h shorter period that the registrant was red to be submitted pursuant to Rule 405 of Regulation S-T s required to submit such files).
-Yes ⊠ No □ ated filer, smaller reporting company, or an emerging growth and "emerging growth company" in Rule 12b-2 of the Exchang ge Large accelerated filer Accelerated filer Non-accelerated filer \boxtimes Smaller reporting company X Emerging growth company ndicate by check mark if the registrovided pursuant to Section 13(a) of transition period for complying with any new or revised Indicate by check mark whether th ne registrant is a shell company (as defined in Rule 12b-2 of the Exchange e Act).
-Yes □ No ⊠ common stock and preferred stock out voting common stock equivalent, subj standing, consisting of 26,618,920 shares of common stock an ect to certain limitations. d
+(Mark One)

+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended June 30, 2022

+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from

+Commission File Number: 001-40047

+(Exact Name of Registrant as Specified in its Charter)

+Delaware (State or other jurisdiction of incorporation or organization) 3400 Bridge Parkway Redwood City, California (Address of principal executive offices) 46-3122255 (I.R.S.
+Employer Identification No.)

+94065 (Zip Code)

+(Registrant's telephone number, including area code)

+230 Constitution Drive Menlo Park, California, 94025

+(Former name, former address, and former fiscal year, if changed since last report)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.0001 par value per share TLIS The Nasdaq Stock Market LLC

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes  No 🗆

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer

+Non-accelerated filer Smaller reporting company \boxtimes

+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+As of July 27, 2022, there were 56,482,894 shares of the Registrant's common stock and preferred stock outstanding, consisting of 26,619,220 shares of common stock and 29,863,674 shares of Series 1 convertible preferred stock, which is a voting common stock equivalent, subject to certain limitations.